Agnes Hunter Trust

 The Trust now operates one Main Grants Programme (grants between £3,000 to £15,000 a year) and applications must be submitted online.
 The Main Grants Programme is open twice a year to eligible applicants.
 Please review the Restrictions page to ensure that you meet the Trust’s criteria.

-The main grant programme is now open to applications and the deadline for applications is 5pm on 5 March 2020.
+The main grant programme is now open with a deadline for applications of 25 August 2022.